Operator-induced structural variable selection for identifying materials genes: Simulation

 In this section, we demonstrate that the performance of iBART is robust to increase in input dimension $p$ while one-shot descriptor selection methods are not.
-Under Model~\eqref{eq:sim_4} with $p = 20$, SISSO with the same parameter settings in the preceding section generates more than $3.8 \times 10^{11}$ descriptors, and failed to complete one simulation within 24 hours on a server with 1.3TB of memory and 40 CPU cores available to SISSO.
+Under Model~\eqref{eq:sim_4} with $p = 20$, SISSO with the same parameter settings in the preceding section generates more than $3.8 \times 10^{11}$ descriptors and failed to complete one simulation within 24 hours on a server with 1.3TB of memory and 40 CPU cores available to SISSO.
 LASSO, on the other hand, failed at $p = 20$ since the \texttt{glmnet} function in the \texttt{R} package \texttt{glmnet} cannot handle a matrix of size $250 \times (1.57 \times 10^{7})$.
 The proposed method iBART instead scales well in the input dimension $p$ partly because of the efficient dimension reduction via the PAN strategy.
+In particular, when $p = 20$, iBART took an average of 497 seconds to finish, and its memory usage peaks out at 10.85 GB in 100 simulation replicates.